zzorgg/playsock/README.md

 - Relays score updates and opponent answers in realtime.
 - Detects disconnects and awards a walkover victory to the remaining player.
 - Sends end-of-match summaries for clients to validate before finalising Anchor transactions.
+- Exposes a JSON health check at `GET /healthz` to plug into load balancers or DigitalOcean App Platform probes.

 ## Quick start